gateniomer/Fullstack-Learnings/Section 3 - CSS Basics/README.md

 ## [CSS Text](https://www.w3schools.com/css/css_text.asp)

+CSS has a lot of properties for formatting text.

 ``` css
 h1 {
   /* The color property is used to set the color of the text. */